plasmadlt/plasma-finance-token-list/README.md

 Other token lists: https://tokenlists.org/

-# Add your token in Plasma Token List
+# Add your token to the Plasma Token List
-## 1. Press on "Fork" in the top right corner, wait for process to complete.
+## 1. Press on "Fork" in the top right corner, and wait for the process to complete.

 ```
 git clone https://github.com/plasmadlt/plasma-finance-token-list
 ```

-## 2. Add your token image in folder "Assets"
+## 2. Add your token image in the folder "Assets"

 ```
 https://github.com/plasmadlt/token-list/tree/master/assets